varnish/hitch/README.md

 who care about the client IP can still access it even though `stud` itself appears to be the connected client.

+Thanks to a contribution from Emeric at Exceliance (the folks behind HAProxy), a special build of `stud` can be made that utilitizes shared memory to use a common session cache between all child processes.
+This can speed up large `stud` deployments by avoiding client renegotiation.

 Requirements and Limitations
 ----------------------------